androidfred/positioncalculator/README.md

+This app has been rewritten in Angular.
+The Angular rewrite has taken over the URL where this Java app was originally hosted: http://positioncalculator.bedobi.com.
+The source code for the Angular rewrite can be found at https://github.com/androidfred/angulator.

-See also web GUI code at https://github.com/androidfred/positionweb
+The web GUI code for this Java app can be found at at https://github.com/androidfred/positionweb

 ```xml
 <dependency>